Documentation

 API Endpoints

-other endpoint (POST) handles the lookup of up to 100 IP addresses (Batch lookup).
+other endpoint (POST) handles the lookup of up to 100 IP addresses (batch IP lookup).
+The POST endpoint

 #